bcnotario/mcbaseball/README.md

 # Baseball Simulation Model
 ## Transition Probability Matrix Functions
-These functions prepare the transition probability matrices (TPMs) by season and player or season league average lineup position to be used to track leadoffs and runs
+These functions prepare the transition probability matrices (TPMs) by player or league average lineup position
 ### retro.full
 Prepares the event and gamelog details, the generalized linear mixed model, and the base running, outs, and stolen base splits by lineup position for a given season (ex: 2017)
 ```
 retro2017 <- retro.full(2017)
 ```
 ### tpm.mlb
-Returns the TPMs by lineup position for a given season and league (ex: 2017 American & National Leagues)
+Returns the TPMs by average lineup position for a given season and league (ex: 2017 American & National Leagues)
 ```
 tpm.2017AL.list <- tpm.mlb(2017,"AL"); tpm.2017NL.list <- tpm.mlb(2017,"NL")
 ```